MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 #### Third Question
 Sometimes you want to restrict access to data based on who is making the request (and sometimes why they are making it).
 This is the principle of __least privilege__ - that is only give access to people that need it when they need it.
 When looking at specific data `objects` a question to ask in the risk assessment process is whether or not `object-level permissions` are used to check access.

-In our case, the question is does our method restrict who can make the `POST` request.
+In our case, the question is 'does our method restrict who can make the `POST` request?'
 Assuming authentication was put in place, who has access?

 #### Answering Question 1 (Authentication)
 Lets evaluate authentication.
 This one is easy.
 Looking at the code we see the line: `permission_classes = (AllowAny,)` in the ActivateCloudbit class.
 This, as the name implies, literally allows anyone to access this method.
 We can confirm this in `POSTMAN`.